bdjang/horizontal-bars-email-templates/README.md

 ## Background

 Using images is the most common way to display data in email templates.
-One alternative way to display data is laid out below.
-Here are some advantages of using this method to display data:
+One alternative way to display data is to code data bars in HTML/CSS.
+Here are some advantages of using this method:

 * Some users have turned off auto-loading images in their preferred email clients.
-Data coded in HTML/CSS will display automatically when the user open the email.
+Data coded in HTML/CSS will display automatically when the user opens the email.
 * Data bars coded in HTML/CSS can be more readable and customized for mobile devices.
 Data in images are not mobile responsive - they can be difficult to view on mobile devices.
 * For email clients that allow it, hover states can add a level of interactivity to data bars in email templates.